rexlam786/rexlam786.github.io/howto.md

 ---`
 -->
 in the file
-*   Make it clickable option by [text you want to show](./pagename.html) Make sure its .html even though the file is .md
+*   Make it clickable option.
+Make sure its .html even though the file is .md

 # MarkDown CheatSheet